dcashon/dcashon.github.io/_posts/2019-04-27-guide_to_tensorflow_on_UW_hyak.md

 ## Setting up port forwarding for Jupyter notebook
 At this step, you should have 2 terminals open, one in the entry node @mox1 or @mox2 and another in your allocating GPU compute node, denoted by nXXXX.

-1. Start a jupyter notebook server in your compute node:
+1. Start a jupyter notebook server in your GPU node:

 ~~~~
 jupyter notebook --no-browser --port=8888
 ~~~~

-2. Switch back to your entry node (Ctrl-A Ctrl-A) then port forward (you have to enter the specific node that Hyak allocates to you, nXXXX):
+2. Switch back to the login node (Ctrl-A Ctrl-A) then port forward (you have to enter the specific node that Hyak allocates to you, nXXXX):

 ~~~~
-ssh localhost:8888:localhost:8888 nXXXX
+ssh -L localhost:8888:localhost:8888 nXXXX
 ~~~~

 3. You should now be able to access the notebook via your local browser by navigating to localhost:8888.
 Copy and paste the login token and you are good to go.
 Check that tensorflow recognizes your GPU by executing the following in a Jupyter cell: